-- Money is harder to manifest because of deep subconscious scarcity conditioning most people absorbed before age seven
+- Money is harder to manifest because of deep subconscious scarcity conditioning absorbed before age seven

 - The first step is identifying your specific money blocks — not jumping straight to affirmations

-- Six methods work for wealth manifestation: 369, financial scripting, abundance affirmations, vision boards, block removal, and practical financial action
+- Six methods work for wealth manifestation: 369, scripting, affirmations, vision boards, block removal, and financial action

 - Manifestation accelerates financial growth but does not replace earning, saving, and investing

-- A specific dollar target ("$8,000/month by December") outperforms vague abundance goals ("more money") by orders of magnitude
+- A specific dollar target ("$8,000/month by December") outperforms vague abundance goals by orders of magnitude

 Why Is Money So Hard to Manifest?